 Use the door of the fridge to store those condiments you may use on a regular or semi-regular basis.

 And there you have it!

 Your fridge is just ONE appliance in your kitchen.
 How would you like to set up your entire kitchen for culinary success?
-You can learn the absolute best way to set up your kitchen in the very first class of my brand new C-School.
-It’s is about cooking fast, cooking well and having your cooking become effortless, easy and (dare I say it?) a joy!
-You can enroll right now and get our new student discount (but it won’t last long, so get in now.)
+You can learn the absolute best way to set up your kitchen in my Cooking Camp Basics ebook.
+It’s about cooking fast, cooking well, and having your cooking become effortless, easy, and (dare I say it?) a joy!
 I can’t wait to show you the easiest ways to set up your kitchen, use your appliances, and cook incredible meals.
-Click here for C-School!
+Click here for Cooking Camp!